mechanicles/mechanicles.github.io/_posts/2020-04-18-setting-up-elasticsearch-chrome-and-chromedirver-on-drone-ci.md

 - TIL
 ---

+Recently, we started using Elasticsearch to make locations search fast.

-Our search specs are now dependent on Elasticsearch and to run feature/system specs, we need Chrome and Chromedriver software packages in our system.
-Recently, I was working on setting up Elasticsearch, Chrome, and Chromedriver software packages on [Drone CI](https://drone.io/).
+Now our search specs are dependent on Elasticsearch.
+We also added feature/system specs for it.
+To run feature/system specs, we need Chrome and Chromedriver software packages in our system.

+I was working on setting up Elasticsearch, Chrome, and Chromedriver software packages on [Drone CI](https://drone.io/).
 Let's discuss how to set up those software packages and make them ready to serve.

 Initially, I went through Drone docs and was able to set up Elasticsearch quickly using this